KSDunne/statement_beauty/README.md

   Used to add custom styles
 - [Django](https://www.djangoproject.com/ "link to django docs homepage") The python framework used to develop the site
+- [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/) Was used as the PostgreSQL database in this project
 - [VS Code](https://code.visualstudio.com/) Was used as the ide for this whole project
 - [Cloudinary](https://cloudinary.com/ "link to cloudinary homepage")
   Used to host images
 - [GitHub](https://github.com/ "Link to github webpage")
   GitHub was used to store the code files, README files and assets
+- [Git](https://git-scm.com/) Was used as a version control software to commit and push the code to the GitHub repository
 - [Heroku](https://id.heroku.com/login "Link to Heroku login")
   Heroku was used to deploy the project
 - [dbdiagram](https://dbdiagram.io/ "Link to dbdiagram")